How to become

 Further information

-You can find advice about how to become a children's nurse from the Royal College of Nursing and Health Careers.
+You can find advice about how to become a children's nurse from the Nursing & Midwifery Council and Health Careers.